trozware/troznet/content/book/macos_tutorials.md

 If you'd like to check out the start of the book including the table of contents and the first chapter, you can read it online at [macOS by Tutorials Sample][4].

-Version 2.0.1 is a minor update to address some formatting issues in the HTML and ePub versions.
-The content is exactly the same as in version 2.0 but for the HTML version, I have worked out how to make the table of contents into a sidebar, which works much better.
+Version 3.0 - released December 2024 - is fully updated to cover macOS 15 Sequoia & Xcode 16.

 ---

 In April 2022, Kodeco published the first edition of [macOS by Tutorials][1].
 Nothing stays the same in the world of Apple development, so I started to plan an update after WWDC 2023.
 At around that time, Kodceo was going through a transformation from being like a library to being more of an educational institution.
-Their focus is now on multi-modal courses and they are no longer interested in publishing books.
+Their focus was now on multi-modal courses and not on books.
+They have since reversed their stance on publishing, so you can expect to see more Kodeco books in the future.

 Kodeco agreed to transfer the rights of the macOS by Tutorials book to me, since it was out-of-catalog and since then, I have been working on an update which is almost ready for release.
-I had hoped to have it out before WWDC 2024, but real-life has a habit of getting in the way, and that was not possible.
+I had hoped to have it out before WWDC 2024, but real-life has a habit of getting in the way, and that was not possible, so version 2 was released in July 2024.
+In October 2024, Apple released macOS 15 Sequoia and Xcode 16.
+Version 3 of macOS by Tutorials covers changes made in those version of the operating system and development tool.

 ---

-Every project in this book has been updated to macOS 14 Sonoma and Xcode 15.
-They have also been tested using Xcode 16 beta 3.
+Every project in this book has been updated to macOS 15 Sequoia and Xcode 16.

 {{< img_border >}}
 {{< img_center >}}